Join the Pika Patrol

 Pika surveys at long-term monitoring sites are the core of the Colorado Pika Project.
 CPP community scientists—or Pika Patrollers—collect data on the presence of pikas and the characteristics of their habitat at nearly 200 locations in the scenic high country of Colorado.
 Our community scientists have been visiting some of these sites for a decade, which has provided critical data to land managers and researchers about the distribution and habitat use of pika.
 Through the dedication of CPP volunteers, we can not only track how climate change is impacting pika, but find solutions to any potential threats.

 Before visiting a site, all Pika Patrollers must first attend a field training to learn how to collect the reliable & useful data that is needed to understand and protect pikas.
-We’re wrapped up our new volunteer training for 2023, but we’ll be hosting more in 2024!
-Sign up for our email list to stay in the loop!
+Please visit the Training Sign Up to register for a training session and Sign up for our email list to stay in the loop!

 What does surveying pika monitoring sites involve?